Hexagram 16Enthusiasm

 Application & adjacentQuestion shape · Hexagram 17 pair · Mobilizing collective effort

 The canonical adjacent reading is Hexagram 17 — Following — the King Wen sequence pair.
 Where Enthusiasm names the discipline of transmitting accumulated preparation as confidence at the moment of mobilization, Following names the discipline of aligning with the energy once it has begun to move.
-The pair tells a clean story for any actor leading collective effort: in Hexagram 16 you generate the by-enthusiasm and accept the line-4 conviction posture without doubt; in Hexagram 17 you adjust to the current that the mobilization has produced and lead by listening to where the energy is actually going.
+The pair tells a clean story for anyone leading collective effort: in Hexagram 16 you generate the by-enthusiasm and accept the line-4 conviction posture without doubt; in Hexagram 17 you adjust to the current that the mobilization has produced and lead by listening to where the energy is actually going.
 Read with the Xiang’s prescription — the former kings made music and exalted virtue, abundantly offering it — the two together describe the full arc from the rumble breaking out of the ground to the sustained current that carries the work after.
-Founders who keep both hexagrams in view tend to launch with less self-celebration and stay aligned with the team energy longer after.
+People who keep both hexagrams in view tend to launch with less self-celebration and stay aligned with the group’s energy longer after.

 Sources